 Free-Riders & Good Reason

-Just like having a partner who doesn’t pull their weight in any business, a so-called “free-riding” founder or co founder can hamper your progress and generate bad will.
+Like having a partner who doesn’t pull their weight in any form of entrepreneurship, a so-called “free-riding” founder or co-founder can hamper your progress and generate bad will.
 A new startup is an extremely volatile entity, and it’s in your best interest to deal with any issues like this in the near term rather than later on.

 Since all vested shares include voting rights at the founder level, it is especially important to shed dead weight as soon as possible to avoid such issues from derailing your company.

 This is precisely the reason most Founder Share Purchase Agreements include terms for a pre-authorized buyback of unvested shares.
 These provisions allow the company to re-purchase the unvested common stock options of an employee who is fired or leaves the company so they can now be able to allocate it to a new employee, founder, advisor, or wherever it is needed.

 The Founder Share Purchase Agreements and other employee equity purchase agreements are available as default documents in Capbase, along with line items spelling out the vesting schedule, terms, and other clauses and line items concerning other things like accelerations.